ActivisionGameScience/ActivisionGameScience.github.io/README.md

 3. Unify the styling (btwn.
 Jupyter notebook posts and the rest of the blog).
 4. Make more awesome posts.
 5. Publish to GitHub pages.

+### Credits

+The blog is based on the [Jekyll version of Clean Blog Theme by Start Bootstrap](https://github.com/IronSummitMedia/startbootstrap-clean-blog-jekyll).
+The archive and category generating code is from [Jekyll-Bootstrap](https://github.com/plusjade/jekyll-bootstrap/).